-Tibetan Plateau is not only rich in its beautiful landscapes, but also rich with its unique culture and tradtions.
+The Tibetan Plateau is not only rich in its beautiful landscape, but also with its unique culture and traditions.

-The meanings behind prayer flag texts and symbols, indeed behind the whole idea of prayer flags, are based on the most profound concepts of Tibetan Buddhist philosophy.
+The meanings behind prayer flag texts and symbols behind the whole idea of prayer flags, are based on the most profound concepts of Tibetan Buddhist philosophy.
 The Tibetan word for prayer flag is Dar Cho.
-“Dar” means to increase life, fortune, health and wealth.
+“Dar” means the increase of life, fortune, health and wealth.
 “Cho” means all sentient beings.
-Prayer flags are simple devices that, coupled with the natural energy of the wind, quietly harmonize the environment, impartially increasing happiness and good fortune among all living beings.
+Prayer flags are simple devices that, coupled with the natural energy of the wind, harmonize the environment, increasing happiness and good fortune among all living beings.

-Viewing a written copy of the mantra is said to have the same effect – and the mantra is carved into stones left in piles near paths where travelers will see them.
-Spinning the written form of the mantra around in a Mani wheel is also supposed to have the same effect, the more copies of the mantra, the more the benefit.
+Looking at a written copy of the mantra is said to have the same effect and the mantra is carved into stones left in piles near paths where travelers will see them.
+Spinning the written form of the mantra around a Mani wheel is also supposed to have the same effect, the more copies of the mantra, the more the benefit is.

-Mani wheels are found all over Tibet and in areas influenced by Tibetan culture.
-There are many types of Mani wheels, small hand-held wheels are the most common by far.
-Tibetan people carry them around for hours, and even on long pilgrimages, spinning them any time they have a hand free.
+Mani wheels are found throughout Tibet and in areas influenced by Tibetan culture.
+There are many types of Mani wheels, small hand-held wheels which are the most common by far.
+Tibetan people carry them for hours, and even on long pilgrimages, spinning them any time their hand is free.

-Larger wheels, are placed where they can be spun by wind, water or by hand, they contain myriad copies of the mantra, and may also contain sacred texts, up to hundreds of volumes……..and they always spin clockwise!
+Larger wheels are placed where they can spin by wind, by water or hand, they contain a myriad copies of mantra, and may also contain sacred texts, totaling at up to hundreds of volumes and always spin clockwise.

-Singing bowls are traditionally constructed of seven metals: gold, silver, mercury, copper, iron, tin and lead, which correspond to the seven planets (sun, moon, Mercury, Venus, Mars, Jupiter, and Saturn, respectively).
-The pitch of the bowl depends its thickness, size and weight.
+Singing bowls are traditionally constructed out of seven metals as follows: gold, silver, mercury, copper, iron, tin and lead, which correspond to the seven planets (sun, moon, Mercury, Venus, Mars, Jupiter, and Saturn, respectively).
+The pitch of the bowl depend on its thickness, size and weight.